cf73/idisaved2/content/collections/pages/traced.md

         text: documentrace
       -
         type: text
-        text: ".
-This started with the television screen, then moved on to\_\_the use of printed matter (pages, texts, images, and whole magazines), and eventually to more complex situations like an environments and experiences.\_"
+        text: " just about anything.
+This started for me with the television screen, then moved on to printed matter (pages, texts, images, and whole magazines), and eventually to more environments and experiences.\_"
 parent: bc97c317-41c8-4472-83ce-73b65e3355f6
 updated_by: a726f1e0-85b0-48e3-939b-db6b8482c1d0
-updated_at: 1675628904
+updated_at: 1678227677
 intro_movie: '-23tracedintro-2.0s.m4v'
 ---